 Cheryl E. Gibbs, U.S. Department of Education, 400 Maryland Avenue SW, Room 257-09, Washington, DC 20202.
 Telephone: (202) 453-5690.
 Email: firstname.lastname@example.org.

 If you use a telecommunications device for the deaf (TDD) or a text telephone (TTY), call the Federal Relay Service (FRS), toll free, at 1-800-877-8339.

 End Further Info

 Full Text of Announcement

 I. Funding Opportunity Description

-Invitational Priority: Under 34 CFR 75.105(c)(1), we do not give an application that meets the priority a competitive or absolute preference over other applications.
+Invitational Priorities: For FY 2020 and any subsequent year in which we make awards from the list of unfunded applications from this competition, these priorities are invitational priorities.
+Under 34 CFR 75.105(c)(1), we do not give an application that meets these invitational priorities a competitive or absolute preference over other applications.

 These priorities are:

 Invitational Priority 1—Professional Development Opportunities for Community Colleges and Minority Serving Institutions.

 Provide professional development opportunities to participants from community colleges and minority-serving institutions.
 The opportunities must include: Foreign language instruction at the beginning level to introduce participants to the languages of the center, or at the intermediate and advanced levels to strengthen participants' foreign language proficiency; curriculum development workshops for incorporating global content into courses; and conferences related to the scholarly focus of the center.
 The professional development opportunities may be provided in the United States or overseas where the center is located.